php-fig/fig-standards/proposed/extended-coding-style-guide.md

 be grouped together.
 Within each block there MUST be no blank lines.
 If a block has multiple lines there MUST be a blank line before the first line and a blank line after the last line.

-Classes, functions or constants grouped together into a single line must be listed alphabetically.

 The groups MUST be ordered such that classes (together with interfaces and traits) are first, followed by functions and then constants.